 The Moth (at Warehouse Live): 813 St. Emanuel Street, Houston, TX 77003.
 When a colleague of mine told me about The Moth (click here for the calendar) a few years ago, I didn’t know what to expect.
 So, we went one Tuesday evening during Spring Break.
 Let’s just say there are good reasons why I have returned on a number of occasions since then.
 We have some truly amazing storytellers in the area.
 I have heard incredible stories of personal loss, sacrifice, and triumph.
 While some are more compelling than others, not once have a left the venue disappointed.
 Dusti Rhodes, the event’s regular emcee, always makes the audience laugh with her hilarious anecdotes about everything from her dating life to her experiences as a high school teacher.

 Museum of Fine Arts, Houston: 1001 Bissonnet St, Houston, TX 77005.
 There’s something rather unique about the clinical tranquility you find in a distinguished museum like the MFAH that can’t be experienced anywhere else.
-As I walk through the galleries and stare at each painting (e.g. the work of Jackson Pollock), I study the countless brushstrokes and texture of the canvas and wonder about the origins of the motion required to produce it.
-I’ve been fortunate to have seen a couple limited, yet incredible, exhibits in recent years when I had company in town: one featuring the work of Claude Monet and the other Edgar Degas.
+As I walk through the galleries and examine each painting (e.g. the work of Jackson Pollock), I visually trace the countless brushstrokes and texture of the canvas and wonder about the origins of the motion required to produce it.
+I’ve been fortunate to have seen a couple of limited, yet incredible, exhibits in recent years when I had company in town for a visit: one featuring the work of Claude Monet and the other Edgar Degas.
 What I now need to do now is put a film screening on my list of events to attend this winter or spring.

 North Houston Skate Park: 12351 Kuykendahl Road, Houston, TX 77090.
 While I’ve never stopped playing the guitar since I picked one up in high school, for some reason I can’t say the same about skateboarding.
 As a result, I’m much better at the former than the latter.
 That said, I’m making up for lost time because I still have the energy and currently live about 20-25 minutes away from the largest, outdoor public skate park in the country.
 After buying my Vision Psycho Stick reissue complete last summer, I’ve spent a handful of evenings riding on the banks and in the bowls to develop some skills.
 We never had anything like it where I grew up in Illinois.
 Right now I’m working on finding my lines in a long snake run that dead ends with a bowl that I’ve managed to carve in a few times.
 I credit Steve Alba, Mike Vallely, and H2O for the inspiration to do this again.

 River Oaks Theater: 2009 W Gray Street, Houston, TX 77019.
-Most people my age witnessed the advent of the large multiplex theaters that have a dozen or more screens, stadium seating, preferred seating, reclining chairs, multiple brightly lit concession stands, and parking lots with hundreds of spaces.
+Most people my age witnessed the advent of the multiplex theaters that have a dozen or more screens, preferred seating, numerous brightly lit concession stands, and parking lots with hundreds of spaces.
 Situated in a more upscale retail shopping area, River Oaks Theater guarantees a much different viewing experience that takes you back to the late 1930s (click here to read about its history).
 Who doesn’t like Art Deco?
 This is where I saw Manchester by the Sea in December of last year and the main place in town to catch films, including documentaries, that aren’t widely released.